 - List your company values

 - Websites for inspiration.
-Provide links – Tell us what it is you like about them, for
+Provide links & say what design elements you like for each.

 2. About You

-Agencies will want to know more detail about your company and its background.
+When creating a website design brief, Web Design Agencies will want to know more details about your company and its background.
 Include the following: